alperkara20/Starlink-QGIS-Plugin/README.md

 ## Installation

-1- Download the plugin from the release page
+1- Download the plugin from the release page<br />
 2- In QGIS, go to Plugins > Manage and Install Plugins 3- Select Install from ZIP and choose the downloaded file 4- The plugin should now be installed and can be found in the Plugins menu